Welcome to (part of) my collection.

-First off, apologies for the poor photo quality many of these pictures go back years and years!
-I haven't photographed every ring I own but here is a large part of my collection: 310 rings on display, not including the rings I made myself or the Dodd rings.
+First off, apologies for the poor photo quality; many of these pictures go back years even decades!
+I haven't photographed every ring I own but here is a large part of my collection: 320 rings (or ring sets) on display, not including the rings I made myself or the Dodd rings.

 Rings purchased or received as gifts: